 2. Look for Adjustable Consoles to Fight Office Fatigue

 Ask any doctor, and they will tell you the average human sits too much in a day.
 But, if you force your crew to stand for their entire shift, they may complain of sore feet and tired muscles.
-How can you find the perfect balance between sitting and standing?
+So, how can you find the perfect balance between sitting and standing?

 The best control room designs feature adjustable consoles.
 Users can customize the height of the console to accommodate their preferences.
 Your crew can rotate between sitting and standing throughout the day.
 Not only does this reduce fatigue, but it also can help prevent blood clots.